Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

 This log message shows that both the servers are now members of the same cluster.

 > **Note:** When starting up a clustered environment, the nodes in the cluster should be started in a rolling start, such that each node is fully started before the next is started in the cluster.
 This prevents any resource/load concurrency conflicts.
+Additionally, if relying on external Hazelcast nodes for repository clustering purposes, it is recommended to verify that all Hazelcast cluster members are up and running before starting any of the repository instances.

 ### Managing members of a cluster {#managecluster}